gboissinot/esgi-al-2023/hexagonal/step15/README.md

-# Step 13
+# Step 15

 ## Description

-- Reduces domain dependency
+- Remove not necessary use cases interfaces

 ## Explanation

+- Application services implements CommandHandler or QueryHandler
-- Command and Query objects use only primitive types
+- Application input port contains only query and command objects
-- Domain exceptions are not propagated to the adapters
-- Command and Query bus have the responsibility to convert exceptions from the domain layers to application exceptions